samblenny/txtseq/README.md

 <!-- SPDX-FileCopyrightText: Copyright 2024 Sam Blenny -->
 # TxtSeq

-A four track MIDI sequencer using plaintext music notation.
+A tiny 4-voice plaintext midi sequencer for CircuitPython.

 **[beta: This works, but it is not finished yet.]**